deronaucoin/pfquiz/README.md

 awesome "Les Misérables Co-occurrence" visualization of the characters in the musical.
 You can find his great work here: http://bost.ocks.org/mike/miserables/

+Note, I had to transform your matrix.txt into a d3 json file.
+There are some python scripts around to help with that.
+I postedthe one I used in the folder also: transform.py.

-Note, d3 wants the two files to be served across http, so you can drop them in your own share or view my dump here: http://www.deronaucoin.com/viz/datavizpf.html
+Also, d3 wants the two files to be served across http, so you can drop them in your own share or view my dump here: http://www.deronaucoin.com/viz/datavizpf.html

 The quantitative reasoning questions are answered in the similarly named pdf file.